alaukiknpant/FacebookInfer/README.md

 ## Conclusion

 Clearly, `Infer` was able to catch bugs on fairly popular repositories coded by experienced programmers.
-This indeed proves that Concurrency is hard.
+This indeed proves that Concurrency is Hard.